Botoșani County: Economy

 This is a predominantly agricultural county; the main industries are the textile industry, the food industry, the electrical components industry, and the glass and porcelain industry.

 The Stânca–Costești Hydroelectric Power Station is one of the largest hydroelectric power plants in Romania.
 Work on it started in 1973, and it was completed in 1978, at the same time as the Stânca-Costești Dam.
-They are both situated on the Prut River, between Stânca in Botoșani County and Costești, Moldova.
+They are both situated on the Prut River, between Stânca in Botoșani County and Costești, Rîșcani.

 Politics

 The Botoșani County Council, renewed at the 2020 local elections, consists of 32 counsellors, with the following party composition:

 Administrative divisions

 Botoșani County has 2 municipalities, 5 towns and 71 communes: